Find a Cornea Specialist

 Dry Eye

-Many people suffer from a feeling of eye dryness, or “dry eye.”
+Many people experience a sensation of eye dryness, commonly referred to as “dry eye.”
 Symptoms range from an irritated eye in certain conditions to blurriness, redness, and foreign body sensation.
-These symptoms may only mildly interfere with one’s life or in some cases cause a severe disability.
-This irritation of the surface of the eye can have many different causes and is important for us to determine which ones apply to you.
-A variety of treatment options are available, the choice of which depends on the severity of the disease and what is seen on examination.
+These symptoms may only mildly interfere with one’s life or, in some cases, cause a severe disability.
+This irritation of the eye’s surface can have many different causes, and we need to determine which ones apply to you.
+A variety of treatment options are available, the choice of which depends on the severity of the disease and the findings on examination.

 Learn More about Dry Eye